mvimplis2013/technical-docs/programming/python/tests/unittest/writing_unit_tests.md

 Test Driven Development (TDD)

-Checking Values with the ASSERTEQUALS Method
+Checking Values with the ASSERTEQUAL Method
 --------------------------------------------
 (x) Have some working code
 (x) Write the test to check it and see if you pass the argument --> get expected result